Today I’d like to share my recipe for vegan barley chili with beans.

 Instructions

-- Heat a large heavy-bottomed pot over medium heat.
-Add a couple Tbsp of vegetable broth or water to the bottom of the pan.
-When the broth/water start bubbling, add onions, celery, carrots, and parsnip.
-Saute for 5-7 min until the vegetables are soft, adding more broth/water if necessary.
+- Heat avocado oil (or vegetable broth/water for oil-free) in a large heavy-bottomed pot over medium heat.
+Add onions, celery, carrots, and parsnip.
+Sauté for 5-7 min until the vegetables are soft, adding more broth/water if necessary.

-- Let simmer for 25-35 min, adding more broth/water if the chili starts getting too thick.
-Add salt and pepper towards the end.
+- Once boiling, reduce the heat to low, and simmer for 25-35 min, adding more broth/water if the chili starts getting too thick.

-- Fish out the chipotle pepper and discard if you prefer a milder chili.
+- Take the chipotle pepper out and discard if you prefer a milder chili.
 If you like it spicy, cut off 1/2 of the chipotle and mash really well, then add back to the pot.
 Want it fiery spicy?
 Mash up and use the whole thing!

 Notes